l3montree-dev/devguard/docs/scanner/vex.md

   -h, --help                            help for vex
       --ignoreExternalReferences        If an attestation does contain a external reference to an sbom or vex, this will be ignored.
 Useful when scanning your own image from the registry where your own attestations are attached.
       --isTag                           If the current git reference is a tag.
 If not specified, it will check if the current directory is a git repo.
 If it isn't, it will be set to false.
-      --keepOriginalSbomRootComponent   Use this flag if you get software from a supplier and you want to identify vulnerabilities in the root component itself, not only in the dependencies
+      --keepOriginalSbomRootComponent   Deprecated, does nothing: the original SBOM root component is now always kept when it has a valid PackageURL.
       --noWrite                         Run the scan and display results (including VEX/false-positive assessments) without persisting anything to DevGuard.
       --origin string                   Origin of the SBOM (how it was generated).
 Examples: 'source-scanning', 'container-scanning', 'base-image'.
 Default: 'container-scanning'. (default "DEFAULT")
       --output string                   Output format for scan results.
 Options: 'table' (default), 'cyclonedx' (CycloneDX VEX JSON). (default "table")